kwaitsing/Artemis/documents/enduser.md

 2. Deploy client on your servers, and server(this is the mothership where hold all your reported data) on your homeserver
 3. deploy reverse_proxy with the Caddyfile example inside /server/

+> Tips

+If you get Illegal instruction then simple build the executable you need like this `bun build --compile --minify --target=bun-linux-x64-baseline --sourcemap ./src/index.ts --outfile ./ArtemisServer`

 # Client args

 |arg|default|desc|